akinas/crescas_org/content/english/_index.md

 # _Light of the Lord_ by Rabbi Hasdai Crescas

-An edition based on the Florence manuscript with an introduction, textual notes, appendices, and an index
+An edition based on the Florence manuscript ([Firenze - Biblioteca Medicea Laurenziana Conv.Soppr.
+417](http://beta.nli.org.il/en/manuscripts/NNL_ALEPH000147823/NLI#$FL31864276)) with an introduction, textual notes, appendices, and an index

 by Daniel Levin